Why Are Buildings In The Cyclades Painted Blue And White?

 Stone windmill Naxos Greece

-Later on, and until the late 1930s, many houses were painted in different colours.
+Later on, and until the late 1930s, many houses were painted in different colors.
 Yellow ochre, earth red, Egyptian blue and black were widely used, much like in other areas of the country.

 The palace of Knossos in Crete

-These days, the natural grey-beige colour of stone is still a very common architectural feature in several parts of Greece, especially up on the mountains.
+These days, the natural grey-beige color of stone is still a very common architectural feature in several parts of Greece, especially up on the mountains.

 Stone houses in Tinos Greece